EVENTS & TOURISM

 Below are several links to help you plan your Makanda and Southern Illinois experience.

-After researching measures needed to implement and provide a safe and healthy environment for our participants and families that enjoy our great tradition, we feel unable to "guarantee an illness-free event".
+Measures needed to implement and provide a safe and healthy environment for our participants and families that enjoy our great tradition will continually be researched, in order to "guarantee an illness-free event".
 We thank you and hope everyone stays safe and healthy.

 Each fall, vultures soar and glide over Makanda and the surrounding areas and signal the beginning of fall and the arrival of the incredible fall colors of Makanda and southern Illinois.
 Vulture Fest features live music, food, shopping, and art by local artists for purchase.